 When is supplementation with Q10 indicated?

-Supplementation can be recommended as a preventive measure from the age of 50 onwards, especially if problems with reduced energy are already noticeable or if medication is taken which reduces the Q10 level as a side effect.
+Supplementation can be recommended as a preventive measure from the age of 50, especially if problems with reduced energy are already noticeable or medications are being taken that lower Q10 levels as a side effect.
 By the way, nobody makes a mistake to be well supplied with Q10.
-The positive effects e.g. on brain and heart function and life expectancy are proven beyond doubt.
-If you take Q10 as a dietary supplement, bioavailability is highest when you consume fats at the same time.
+The positive effects on brain and heart function, for example, have been proven.
+When taking Q10 as a dietary supplement, bioavailability is highest when consuming fats at the same time.

 Q10 Predators – drugs

 The cholesterol-lowering statins (CSE inhibitors) and beta-blockers considerably reduce the Q10 level as a side effect, in the case of statins it can be over 50%.
 Tricyclic antidepressants also lower Q10 levels.
 Anyone who has to take statins because of high cholesterol (note: a level below 7.0 mmol/l is normal and does not need to be treated, a cholesterol level below 5.0 mmol/l is even more dangerous than too high a level!